KasparEtter/ef1p/pages/email/email.md

 In practice, however, the standard [didn't specify](https://en.wikipedia.org/wiki/MIME#MIME-Version) how mail clients are supposed to handle messages with an unknown MIME version.
-As a consequence, you cannot change the version number without breaking email communications, which makes this header completely useless.
+As a consequence, you cannot change the version number without breaking email communications, which makes this header field completely useless.
 The version 1.0 survived the last 30 years and will likely survive the next 30 years.
-MIME introduced additional message headers, which we'll cover in this and the following subsections.
+MIME introduced additional message header fields, which we'll cover in this and the following subsections.

 Unless all involved SMTP servers support the `BINARYMIME` extension